 In the mid-1990s, Houston Texas rose to national prominence and earned the nickname “Clutch City” because of the stellar, championship-level play of its Houston Rockets team.
 Led by NBA Hall of Fame center Hakeem Olajuwon, the Rockets captured the 1993-4 and 1994-5 NBA titles.

-So, whether you’re looking for the best barbecue joints in Houston or trying to find a bar where you can boogie to the ballads of Queen Bey, you will want to make sure you know the best and most affordable ways to get around Clutch City.
+So, whether you’re looking for the best barbecue joints in Houston or trying to find a bar where you can boogie to the ballads of Queen Bey, you will want to make sure you have the most affordable car insurance rates to get around Clutch City.

 Compare premium prices today by entering your zip code in our FREE online tool above.

 Keep reading to learn about the cost of auto insurance in Houston and to see which companies may have the best deals for you.

 Age may be nothing but a number, but it does impact your auto insurance rates.
 Auto insurance prices for teen drivers and drivers in their early twenties are significantly higher than for drivers in their thirties and sixties.